mdipierro/kpar/README.md

 **It should track provenance**.
 We should be able to ask the system why a certain parameter has the value it has (aka. where was it set).

+**It should be provide unit conversions**.
+We should be able to specify the units of numerical values and have them automatically converted to a desired standard.

 **It should be simple and concise**.
 We want to minimize the typing required to write the configurations.

 **It should produce simple to parse output**.
 We want the output of our configuration system to be easy to parse in any language (not just Python) so that it can be ingested, for example, by a Java program.